News & Updates

 Featured speakers include Debra Magpie Earling, Jonathan Fetter-Vorm, Melissa Barker & Stewart Wilson, and Leslie Budewitz.

-We also welcome writers and publishers to exhibit their books; please submit an application by Oct.
-25 at nwmthistory.org/programs/northwest-montana-book-festival/.
+We also welcome writers and publishers to exhibit and sell their books; please submit interest to participate at nwmthistory.org/programs/northwest-montana-book-festival/.
 Help us present a wide range of subjects and genres by spreading the word!

 Festival mission: Gather Northwest Montana readers and authors to promote, celebrate, and inspire regional writing and writers.